GNAQ/GNAQ/README.md

 Hello, here's GNAQ / cn.
 I'm using GNAQ as ID on almost every platform.

 Currently I'm majoring Software Engineering at HIT.
-I also participate in competitive programming contests.
+I participated in competitive programming contests at past.

 I am no good at writing code.